owaisiqbal91/fowl-game-engine/README.txt

 Control Green by Arrow Keys, Pink by WASD
 Both players try to beat the high score, a snake wins if the other snake goes out of bounds or collides with anyone's body

+Aliens & Astronauts:
+Click the mouse to move to any adjacent square
+Click yourself to not move
+Astronauts die when an alien lands on its square Aliens win when all astronauts are dead
+Astronauts win when the turn becomes 20

 External libraries used:
 PubSubJS(for Publish/Subscribe): https://github.com/mroderick/PubSubJS